 Meaning of the Veil and African American Identity.
 (H) In The Souls of Black Folk (1903), the African American writer W.E.B.
-Du Bois introduces two concepts-the "veil" and "double-consciousness"-to explain the black experience in America.
+Du Bois introduces two concepts-the "veil" and "double-consciousness"to explain the black experience in America.
 This course, which covers African American literature from Reconstruction to the Harlem Renaissance, the Black Aesthetic/Black Power movement and beyond, will examine the recurrence of the veil metaphor (and its synonyms) generally and engage Du Bois's formulation of the concept specifically in the cultural and historical contexts that frame this period's literature.
 We will explore how writers (Paul Laurence Dunbar, Langston Hughes, Zora Neale Hurston, Ralph Ellison, Toni Morrison, etc.) engage topics (race, gender, music, identity, etc.) that reinforce, expand and/or complicate Du Bois's metaphor.
 Same as AMS/ENG/WGS 257.
-267. Peoples and Cultures of Africa.
-(NW) (S) Social and historical practices of various African cultures, with a special emphasis on sub-Saharan groups.
-Topics considered will include the intersections between political economy, performances, religion, art, and popular media on the continent.
-Prerequisite: ANT 100.
-Same as ANT 267.
-Bastian 281.
+Bernard 281.
 Political Economy of Africa.
-(NW) (S) A broad introduction to economic and social conditions in Africa and the factors that influence economic development in the region, power structures and processes of change.
+(NW) (S) (WP) A broad introduction to economic and social conditions in Africa and the factors that influence economic development in the region, power structures and processes of change.
 Historical analysis of pre-colonial systems of production and exchange and modifications introduced during the European colonial period.
 Examination of major current issues such as food production, external debt and the role of the state.
 Reflection on the question of 'development.'
 Prerequisites: ECO 100 and 103, or permission of instructor.
 Same as ECO 281.
 Zein-Elabdin 283 B. African Drumming.

-Private lessons and masterclass in Africa Drumming.
+Private lessons and masterclass in African Drumming.
 Admission by audition with the instructor.
 May be repeated.
 (One half credit.)
-Same as MUS 283 B.

-Hessen

-301. Pops & Jelly Roll:
+Same as MUS 283 B. Same as MUS 283 B. Hessen 301.
+Pops & Jelly Roll:

 New Orleans and Its Music in the Early Twentieth Century.
-(A)

-An examination of Louis Armstrong and Jelly Roll Morton's New Orleans.
+(A) An examination of Louis Armstrong and Jelly Roll Morton's New Orleans.
 The course evaluates their music and the more general style of early New Orleans jazz in relation to the geographical, social, political, and economic dynamics of that great American city in the early 20th century.
 Particular attention will be given to the social and musical interactions among New Orleans' disparate ethnic groups that led to the formation of a unique style of jazz derived from ragtime, blues and the ubiquitous marching band music from that era.
 Same as AMS 301 and MUS 301.

-Butterfield

-302. Bebop.
-(A)

-A history of the bebop movement in jazz of the 1940s and '50s.
+Butterfield 302.
+Bebop.
+(A) A history of the bebop movement in jazz of the 1940s and '50s.
 Special attention given to the social, economic, and political conditions that led a small handful of musicians to abandon Swing Era big bands in favor of the small combos that formed out of Harlem jam sessions between 1941 and 1943.
 Covers distinguishing features of the bebop style through an examination of the music of Charlie Parker, Dizzy Gillespie, Thelonious Monk, and others.
 Concludes with an evaluation of the social and political meanings of bebop and its historical legacy.
 Same as AMS 302 and MUS 302.

-Butterfield

 313. African American Religion.
-(H)

-Surveys a variety of religious traditions and expressions of African Americans throughout the history of the United States.
+(H) Surveys a variety of religious traditions and expressions of African Americans throughout the history of the United States.
 Of particular interest to our study will be the problems of slavery, colonization and racialism as they have been embodied in the history of African American religion.
 Same as RST 313.

-Modern

-315. Cross-Cultural Psychology.
+Modern 315.
+Cross-Cultural Psychology.